From 5d Flat Connections to 4d Fluxes (the Art of Slicing the Cone): Super Yang-Mills on Sasakian 5-Manifolds

 While the theory on finite quotients of $M$ is interesting in its own right, in this work we ultimately want to reduce to the 4d $\mathcal{N}=2$ theory in order to see how fluxes feature in the partition function.
 We achieve this by taking the order of the finite group $\mathbb{Z}_h$ we quotient by to be very large.
 This makes the free $S^1$ in $M$ shrink more and more until, in the limit where $h\to\infty$, the $S^1$ shrinks to a point and we are left with the base manifold $M/S^1$ which we denote by $B$ in the following (a more formal treatment of the limit can be found in \autoref{app-topology}).
 Note that, in general, $B$ is not toric Kähler if $\X$ is not aligned with the Reeb $\R$.

 \paragraph{Flux.} The bundles on $M$ that descend to $B$ are the ones equipped with connections whose holonomy around the free $S^1$ is trivial\footnote{See \cite{Festuccia:2016gul}, appendix A for a detailed discussion.} and fields in our theory on $M$ that descend to $B$ are the forms $\omega$ on $M$ that are invariant along $\X$, i.e. $\mathcal{L}_{\SX}\omega=0$ (the infinitesimal version of invariance under deck transformations discussed in \autoref{sec--3.2}).
-The reduction of the cohomological complex \eqref{eq--3.1.complex} and the action \eqref{eq--3.1.YMaction} is straightforward; it has been performed in \cite{Festuccia:2016gul,Festuccia:2019akm} and matches the four-dimensional cohomological complex and Yang-Mills action in \cite{Festuccia:2018rew}, except for the peculiarity that the four-dimensional Yang-Mills coupling is now position-dependent\footnote{Hence, the resulting 4d theory can be viewed as a slight generalisation of the one discussed in \cite{Festuccia:2018rew}.} whenever $\X\neq\pm\R$ (which is expected since the radius of the free $S^1$ is position-dependent in these cases).
+The reduction of the cohomological complex \eqref{eq--3.1.complex} and the action \eqref{eq--3.1.YMaction} is straightforward; it has been performed in \cite{Festuccia:2016gul,Festuccia:2019akm} and matches the four-dimensional cohomological complex and Yang-Mills action in \cite{Festuccia:2018rew}, except for the peculiarity that the four-dimensional Yang-Mills coupling is now position-dependent\footnote{Hence, the resulting 4d theory can be viewed as a slight generalisation of the one discussed in \cite{Festuccia:2018rew}.} (see \cite{Festuccia:2016gul} for more on this).
 Moreover, we can rewrite the locus equations \eqref{eq--3.1.loceqns} in terms of fields pulled back from 4d via $ $ using

 where $b=g(\X/\|\X\|^2,\us)$ and the covariant derivative $\DD\varphi$ is with respect to $p^\ast A_4$ (cf. \cite{Festuccia:2019akm}, section 4).
 In particular, $\iota_{\SR} F=0$ produces two equations: